eclipse/adore/documentation/technical_documentation/system_and_development/build_system.md

 detailed below.

 #### Hierarchic Composition
-In general a module only have visibility into the contents within the module This allows modules to be cloned and operated on in complete isolation to parent context.
+In general a module only has visibility into the contents within said module.
+This allows modules to be cloned and operated on in complete isolation to parent context.
 This is useful for building up complex CI processes.
 The following image illustrates the concept: